Search syntax

 10.1.2 -("TTL exceeded" OR "1 packet")

-(production.log OR staging.log) '"action"=>"index"' -("count(*)" OR abc)
+program:(production.log staging.log) '"action"=>"index"' -("count(*)" OR abc)

-Quick Reference
+Quick reference

 Tips

-Create groups that represent different sets of systems, then search those groups (instead of searching an all-encompassing group).
-Aside from making search faster, properly-scoped groups make the Dashboard easier to interpret, since searches are tied to the group they're actually related to rather than being lumped together.
-As an example,
+• Create groups that represent different sets of systems, then search those groups (instead of searching an all-encompassing group).
+Aside from making search faster, properly-scoped groups make the Dashboard easier to interpret, since searches are tied to the group they’re actually related to rather than being lumped together.
+As an example, Production Web servers may be far fewer logs than Production servers, and when a search is specific to Web logs, it probably logically belongs there.

-Provide (or link with) a time/date or rough estimate.
+• Provide (or link with) a time/date or rough estimate.
 Papertrail will start searching from the time you seek to in the event viewer.
 Seek to a time at the end of or after the incident so that the search starts there.

 Search Syntax

 Papertrail supports combining terms and phrases using AND, OR, and exclusion operators, as well as order of operations (parentheses).
-The message text, program/sender name, and system name (as shown in Papertrail's dashboard) are searched.
+The message text, program/file name, and system name (as shown in Papertrail’s dashboard) are searched.

 AND